 Finally, the <filename> element of the URL is the pathname of the documentation file relative to the root of the source tree.

 The mimetype (and thus the rendering) of documentation files is determined by the file suffix.
-Fossil currently understands 197 different file suffixes, including all the popular ones such as ".css", ".gif", ".htm", ".html", ".jpg", ".jpeg", ".png", and ".txt".
+Fossil currently understands many different file suffixes, including all the popular ones such as ".css", ".gif", ".htm", ".html", ".jpg", ".jpeg", ".png", and ".txt".

 Documentation files whose names end in ".wiki" use the same markup as wiki pages - a safe subset of HTML together with some wiki rules for paragraph breaks, lists, and hyperlinks.
 Documentation files ending in ".md" or ".markdown" use the Markdown markup langauge.
 Documentation files ending in ".txt" are plain text.
 Wiki, markdown, and plain text documentation files are rendered with the standard fossil header and footer added.
-All other mimetypes (including ".html" files) are delivered directly to the requesting web browser without interpretation, additions, or changes.
+Most other mimetypes are delivered directly to the requesting web browser without interpretation, additions, or changes.

 This file that you are currently reading is an example of embedded documentation.
 The name of this file in the fossil source tree is "www/embeddeddoc.wiki".
 You are perhaps looking at this file using the URL: